 - @xmatters hello: Say hello to our bot!

-- @xmatters find + a keyword: Find groups that match the keyword (or partial keyword — typing 'adm' finds 'System Admins' and 'Database Admins').
-Pick your group from the list (if there's more than one).
-After you find your group, you can choose to see who's on call or send the on-call members an invite to the channel if it's public (we can't invite people to a private channel because it's, well, private).
-By the way, our bot also understands @xmatters lookup.
+- @xmatters find + a keyword: Find on-call groups, services, and broadcast groups that match the keyword (or partial keyword — typing 'adm' finds 'System Admins' and 'Database Admins').
+Pick your group or service from the list (if there's more than one) and click View to see more information about your selection.

-- @xmatters on-call + a group name: Look up who's on call in a particular group and see the escalation path (if someone is absent, their replacement is shown or, if there's no replacement, it shows the next person in the escalation).
-Again, you can type a partial group name and our bot will try to find it.
+- @xmatters on-call + a group or service name: Type the full name of an on-call group or service to view who's on call in that group (or the group that owns the service) and see the escalation path (if someone is absent, their replacement is shown or, if there's no replacement, it shows the next person in the escalation).
 When our bot shows you who's on call in the group, it also gives you the option to invite them to the channel if it's public (again, we can't invite people to a private channel).
-By the way, it also understands @xmatters oncall.
+If you type the name of a broadcast group, you can still view its members and invite them to the channel.
+By the way, the bot also understands @xmatters oncall.

-- @xmatters invite + a group name: Use xMatters notifications to invite the on-call members in a group to the channel (make sure it's a public channel - we can't invite people to a private channel). xMatters looks up the on-call members in the group (if needed, looking up the on-call members of any groups that are on call, etc.), sends them a notification on their preferred devices (including a link to the channel, if supported — we can't send a link in a voice message).
+- @xmatters invite + a group or service name: Use xMatters notifications to invite the on-call members in a group to the channel (make sure it's a public channel - we can't invite people to a private channel).
+Type the full name of an on-call group or service to view on-call members in that group (or the group that owns the service).
+Press Send invite to open a modal where you can send them a notification on their preferred devices (including a link to the channel, if supported — we can't send a link in a voice message).
 If they get the alert via email or the xMatters mobile app, they can click the link right in the notification to join the channel.
 (Again, always trying to be helpful, our bot also understands @xmatters engage and @xmatters page.)

 We use @xMatters in the examples above, but you can change the @ command in the App settings in Slack.